2025–26 Vermont Catamounts men's basketball team

-The 2025–26 Vermont Catamounts men's basketball team represents the University of Vermont during the 2025–26 NCAA Division I men's basketball season.
-The Catamounts, led by fifteenth-year head coach John Becker, play their home games at the Patrick Gym in Burlington, Vermont as members of the America East Conference.
+The 2025–26 Vermont Catamounts men's basketball team represented the University of Vermont during the 2025–26 NCAA Division I men's basketball season.
+The Catamounts, led by fifteenth-year head coach John Becker, played their home games at the Patrick Gym in Burlington, Vermont as members of the America East Conference.

 Previous season

 The Catamounts finished the 2024–25 season 21–12, 13–3 in America East play, to finish in second place.
 They defeated New Hampshire in the quarterfinals of the America East tournament, before losing to Maine in the semifinals.

+Preseason

+On October 20, 2025, the America East Conference released their preseason polls.
+Vermont was picked to finish first in the conference, while receiving seven first-place votes.